mhavey/marklogic/uml2es/examples/jokeBook/README.md

 Run the following:

-gradle -PenvironmentName=local -i includeXMI2ESTransform mlDeploy
+gradle -PenvironmentName=local -i clearGenerated includeXMI2ESTransform mlDeploy

 Confirm:
 - New DB and app server created with name xmi2es-examples-jokebook.

-### Import the Model

-Run the following to load the model:
+- Content DB is empty
+- Modules DB includes these modules
+  * /xmi2es/xmi2esTransform.xqy - Main module of the toolkit's transform

+### Transform UML to ES
+Next, move our UML model into ML as an ES model.
+Let's divide this into two parts.

+#### Load UML Model and Observe Output of Transform

+We will load our UML model and transform it to Entity Services format.
+Run the following:

-gradle -PenvironmentName=local -i loadXMI
+gradle -PenvironmentName=local -i ingestModel

 Confirm:
-- Content DB includes several documents created when loading the XMI, including:
+- Content DB has the following documents
-	* /xmi2es/es/JokeBook.json - the ES model
+	* /xmi2es/es/JokeBook.json (The ES model descriptor in JSON form)
-	* /xmi2es/extension/JokeBook.ttl - the extended ES model
+	* /xmi2es/extension/JokeBook.ttl (Semantic triples that extend our model)
-	* /xmi2es/findings/JokeBook.xml - findings during the transform
+	* /xmi2es/findings/JokeBook.xml (Problems found during transformation)
-	* /xmi2es/xmi/JokeBook.xml - the original MagicDraw model (XMI)
+	* /xmi2es/xmi/JokeBook.xml (The original UML model as an XMI document)
-	*
+	* /xmi2es/gen/JokeBook/lib.sjs - generated Javascript code to create the triples
+	* /xmi2es/gen/JokeBook/lib.xqy - generated XQuery code to create the triples
+- Your gradle directory structure under data/entity-services-dump has the same documents as above.
+- File JokeBook.json exists in gradle's data/entity-services directory.
+This is our ES model descriptor to be deployed.
+- File JokeBook.ttl exists in gradle's data/entity-services-extension directory.
+This is our ES model extension to be deployed.
+- File lib.sjs exists in gradle's data/entity-services-dump/gen/JokeBook directory.
+The transform generated this server-side Javascript code module to populate triples based on the model.
+You will use this in the Explore section below.
+- File lib.xqy exists in gradle's data/entity-services-dump/gen/JokeBook directory.
+The transform generated this XQuery server-side code module to populate triples based on the model.
+You will use this in the Explore section below.

-Check the /xmi2es/findings/DeclarativeCity.xml file.
+Check the /xmi2es/findings/JokeBook.xml file.
 This indicates whether there were any issues during the transform.
 Verify there are none.

-### Load the Source Data

-Load the source data into our content database:
+#### Deploy Entity Services Model and Associated Artifacts

+Next, generate ES artifacts.
+Run the following:

-gradle -PenvironmentName=local -i loadSources
+gradle -PenvironmentName=local -i mlgen loadExtendedModel mlReloadModules

 Confirm:
+- Modules DB now has /JokeBook/lib.sjs and /JokeBook/lib.xqy
-- Content DB now has, in addition to the documents created in the previous step, the following documents
+- Content DB now has the following document

-	* /population.json - A large JSON containing the source city data for the dmdemo data set
-	* /countries.json - A JSON lookup file that maps country code to country name.
-Used during our Declarative Mapper transformation.
-	* /Otter Lake.json - A city record from the funbase data set.
-	* /US Flag.json - A city record from the funbase data set.
-	* /Venustown.json - A city record from the funbase data set.

-### Deploy Declarative Mapper

-Obtain the Declarative Mapper tool and deploy to the modules database from this example: xmi2es-examples-dmcity-modules.
-(If you deploy it to a different modules database in the instance, following the instructions in the workspace to point to that modules DB.)
+  * /marklogic.com/entity-services/models/JokeBook.json

+- In Query Console, open a tab of type SPARQL, point to the content DB, run the following query, and verify you get any results.
+This means the ES model is in FINAL and its semantic metadata is populated.

+select * where {?s ?o ?p}

+Among the results, you should see the following:
+-<http://com.marklogic.es.uml.joke/JokeBook-0.0.1/JokeBook/selectedJokes>	<http://marklogic.com/entity-services#title>	"selectedJokes" - From basic ES model
+- <http://com.marklogic.es.uml.joke/JokeBook-0.0.1/JokeBook/selectedJokes>	<http://marklogic.com/xmi2es/xes#semPredicate>	<http://www.w3.org/ns/prov#qualifiedDerivation> - From the extended ES model

-## Explore the Mapping
+## Explore
-In Query Console, import XMI2ESDeclarative.xml workspace.
-You won't want to miss this part; it's where the fun happens.
-In this workspace you will:
+In Query Console, import XMI2ESJokeBook.xml workspace.
+You won't want to miss this part; it's where the fun happens: you create documents whose embedded triples conform to the model!

-- Examine the source data and the entity services model.
-- Generate the Declarative Mapper templates
-- Pass the source data through the Declarative Mapper templates to obtain target data that conforms to the Entity Services model.
+TODO - issues:
+1. triples function looks for brilliantworksiri in content, but it's in options.
+Proper place is options.
+2. Various syntax faxes in PREFIX function and constants.
+3. IRIs get generated as string literals
+4. check for null before generating triple. because this isn't happening, my test has to make up values.
+5. Does it handle multivals - e.g. multiple selected jokes